-Yes, some people look like they were born in the gym or walking fast, but in fact, each and every person were introduced to exercise at one point in time.
-“As a coach, I try to emphasize with my clients and remind them that I, too, was once in their shoes and that all gym goers have been where they are as well,” says Noam Tamir, CSCS, founder of TS Fitness in New York City.
+Yes, some people look like they were born in the gym, but remember, everyone was an exercise novice at one point in time.
+“As a coach, I try to emphasise with my clients and remind them that I, too, was once in their shoes and that all gym goers have been where they are as well,” says Noam Tamir, CSCS, founder of TS Fitness in New York City.
 “It helps to remind yourself this when you’re struggling.”

 3. Talk to yourself.

 You may think it seems silly, but forget about what others around you think and instead, do it to help yourself.
 “Using positive self-talk can help you overcome self-doubt and move from a place of discomfort to one of strength,” says Rosante.
 “Give yourself a power phrase to repeat when the going gets tough.
 ‘You’re stronger than you think,’ is a great one.”